Bottr-js/Bottr/Architecture.md

 - Facebook Messenger
 - Web UI

-In the future we would like to add other clients such as Line or team based services such as Slack but these aren't a priority right now but we are open to people writing their own clients for use with Pozi.
+In the future we would like to add other clients such as Line or team based services such as Slack but these aren't a priority right now but we are open to people writing their own clients for use with Bottr.

 ## Events

-Pozi is an event driven framework which allows it to respond quickly to messages.
+Bottr is an event driven framework which allows it to respond quickly to messages.
 Each event handler does one thing and does it well.

 This means that essentially each bot is a collection of events and event handlers.